Skip to main content

 • Lights and safety devices: test headlights tail lights indicators reversing alarm beacon and horn

-1. Prepare the sweeper: park on a level surface engage the parking brake and shut down the engine
+1. Prepare the sweeper: Park on a level surface, engage the parking brake and shut down the engine.
+Ensure the hopper is empty and the area around the sweeper is clear before beginning the inspection.

-2. Walk-around inspection: circle the sweeper checking for visible damage leaks loose panels or debris caught in brooms
+2. Walk-around inspection: Circle the sweeper checking for visible damage, fluid leaks under the chassis, loose panels or fittings and debris caught in the main broom or side brooms that could affect operation.

-3. Engine compartment: open and check oil level coolant level air filter indicator and belt condition
+3. Engine compartment: Open the engine bay and check the oil level on the dipstick, coolant expansion tank level, air filter restriction indicator and belt condition.
+Look for leaks at hose connections and gaskets.

-6. Cab and controls: enter the cab test all controls including broom raise lower speed and water spray check mirrors and seatbelt
+6. Cab and controls: Enter the cab and test all controls including broom raise, lower and speed adjustment, water spray activation, mirrors, seatbelt latch and retractor, horn, reversing alarm and all dashboard warning lights.

-7. Record and report: complete the checklist note any defects sign off and report critical faults to a supervisor before operating
+7. Record and report: Complete the checklist marking Pass, Fail or N/A for every item.
+Note any defects with a description and action required.
+Sign and date the form and report critical faults to the supervisor before operating.

 A pre-start inspection must be completed before the first use of each shift every day the sweeper is operated.
 If multiple operators use the same sweeper across shifts each operator should complete their own check before taking control.
 End-of-shift inspections are also recommended to document the condition of brooms and water levels for the next operator.